www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 ### Second Version: python

 This is a small script which can be executed on any platform.
-It only needs to be configured via config_getjudo.py.
+In config_getjudo.py you only have to enter your access data for your myjudo.eu account and the settings for your mqtt broker.

 It may still be necessary to install the paho-mqtt package:
 ```
 $sudo pip install paho-mqtt
 ```
+After that you can start the script.
 On Linux platforms it is best to include it in the systemd-manager:

 Copy/Clone the getjudo.py and the config_getjudo.py to your home-folder or wherever you want.
 Then create a new systemd-service:
 ```